scpederzani/scpederzani.github.io/content/authors/admin/_index.md

   date_start: "2020-10-01"
   position: Postdoctoral Researcher
   summary: |
+    - Exploring the climatic resilience of late Neanderthals and early groups of *Homo sapiens* in Eurasia
-    - Reconstructing site specific palaeoclimate and –environment at Pleistocene archaeological sites using isotope geochemistry proxies applied to faunal remains
+    - Reconstructing site specific palaeoclimate and –environment at Pleistocene archaeological sites using isotope geochemistry proxies (O,C,N,Sr,Zn) applied to faunal remains
-    - Running, repairing and maintaining isotope ratio mass spectrometers (Thermo Delta V, Delta XP) and peripherals (TC/EA, Flash EA 1112) as well as directing repairs and maintenance by a technician
-    - Directing workload for two technicians, coordinating and directing activities of student research assistants, regular monitoring of progress
-    - Training of technicians, researchers and students in IRMS use, lab procedures, and adherence to health and safety regulations
+    - Laboratory managment of the light stable isotope mass spectrometry facility including day-to-day managment of three technicians

 # Skills
 # Add your own SVG icons to `assets/media/icons/`